The Complete Guide to Driving in Mérida

 This may seem like an obvious suggestion but it can be taken for granted.
 Learning to navigate the narrow streets, watching out for smaller vehicles including motorcycles and bicycles during the day will help you at night.
 Many streets have poor or no lighting.
 It can be hard to see motorists much less looking out for the other people on the street.
 Once you are confident, then begin driving at dusk to acclimate then integrate driving at night.
 My point is this – One of the hardest things I found driving at night was slowing down for the topes which seem to disappear into the pavement at night.

-#15 Watch out for the two-way streets that turn into one-way
+#15 Watch out for the two-way streets that turn into one-way when driving in Mérida

 You’re finally driving in Mérida and so proud of yourself.
 But wait, why are people motioning to you from the sidewalk?
 Oh no!
 The two-way street you were on turned into a one-way street without any warning.
 Believe it or not – This has happened to almost all drivers in Mérida.
 It can be difficult, and even impossible, to understand the nuances of the neighborhood streets unless you actually live in that particular one.